 What do you get when you mix Eastern Carolina barbecue heritage, COVID lockdown, and a house full of Weiner dogs?
-We find out on The Low and Slow Barbecue Show as Doxie Guy BBQ introduces us to his barbecue sauce business.
+We find out on The Low and Slow Barbecue Show as Doxie Guy BBQ sauce introduces us to his business.
 The Doxie Guy himself talks about the source of his sauce inspiration, his barbecue heritage, and his advice for business and barbecue.

 Listen to the episode here, and you will also learn about Doxie Guy’s favorite corn pudding recipe from his grandmother.
 Details for the Doxie Guy BBQ take on the corn pudding recipe are below.